 UN Environment works closely with governments at all levels to drive processes of change and will continue to support them to accelerate action in addressing environmental rights' issues.

-- support governments to develop sustainable policies and long-term collaborations and relationships with local, national, regional and international networks of environmental defenders, including women human rights defenders, to promote environmental rights.
+- supporting governments to develop sustainable policies and long-term collaborations and relationships with local, national, regional and international networks of environmental defenders, including women human rights defenders, to promote environmental rights.

-- request government’s accountability from the different events where environmental defenders have been affected or murdered.
+- requesting government’s accountability from the different events where environmental defenders have been affected or murdered.

-- continue engaging judges worldwide to improve access to justice in environmental matters, including through supporting judicial networks for the sharing of practices and experiences between judges.
+- continuing to engage judges worldwide to improve access to justice in environmental matters, including through supporting judicial networks for the sharing of practices and experiences between judges.